 Henry IV was eventually succeeded on the throne on his death by his son Henry V, who embodied all that a King should be in his brief time as monarch.
 A renowned miscreant in his youth, the young Prince Hal mingled seamlessly with the lowlifes of the demimonde in the various gaming houses, taverns and bordellos of the city, but would subsequently reform completely on the death of his father, becoming a paragon of virtue (in the public eye at least) in his short but successful reign.
 After a famous and rousing victory over the French at the Battle of Agincourt, Henry V would become supreme ruler of both England and France, only for him to die unexpectedly from dysentery at the tender age of 36 years.
 This was indeed ironic given that, at the age of 16, Henry had managed to survive an arrow shot by a rebel soldier that pierced just under his left eye and then penetrated his skull backward to the occiput, a wound that was incurred during the torrid Battle of Shrewsbury.
 In order to remove this embedded arrowhead, special tongs had to be designed, made and carefully inserted nearly six inches into the wound to grip and extract the metal from his cranium.
 It then took a further three weeks to cleanse and close up the hole – and all without the benefit of anaesthesia.
 A miraculous recovery indeed, and one that stood in stark contrast to the rather mundane nature of his demise.

 King Henry VI’s legitimate birthright to the throne was eventually challenged by Gloucester’s father Richard, Duke of York, leading to an initial defeat of the Lancasters in the Battle of St Albans in 1455, a defeat that marked the beginning of the abovementioned recurring conflict that would come to be waged between the two noble houses.
-Henry VI’s queen, a formidable woman known as Margaret of Anjou, fomented this conflict between the upstart Yorkists and the Lancasters still further by labelling her husband’s rivals as a bunch of “deplorables”, leading to an even more deadly turn in the feud that would soon result in the capture of her husband at the Battle of Northampton in 1459, and then ultimately to his murder in the Tower at the hands of his Yorkist rival.
-As was the custom at the time, Queen Margaret’s life was spared, having been political neutered in Yorkist eyes upon the death of her husband, a decision they no doubt would come to regret as she remained a thorn in their collective side for decades thereafter, harbouring ambitions for the crown herself in spite of seemingly having no legitimate claim to the throne by right of ascension.
+Henry VI’s queen, a formidable woman known as Margaret of Anjou, fomented this conflict between the upstart Yorkists and the Lancasters still further by labelling her husband’s rivals as a bunch of “deplorables”, leading to an even more deadly turn in the feud that would soon result in the capture of her husband at the Battle of Northampton in 1459, and then ultimately to his murder in the Tower many years later at the hands of his Yorkist rival.
+As was the custom at the time, Queen Margaret’s life was spared, having been political neutered in Yorkist eyes upon the death of her husband, a decision they no doubt would come to regret as she remained a thorn in their collective side for a decade or more thereafter, harbouring ambitions for the crown herself in spite of seemingly having no legitimate claim to the throne by right of ascension.

-Upon the death of Henry VI, his one time rival’s eldest son ascended to the throne, becoming King Edward IV, whereupon an albeit short-lived peace and stability was attained.
+Upon the defeat of Henry VI, his one time rival’s eldest son ascended to the throne, becoming King Edward IV, whereupon an albeit short-lived peace and stability was attained.
 However, the new Yorkist King was soon to meet many almost insurmountable challenges, principal among which was the first ever successful attack on English soil by the barbarous Andalusian Berbers and Moors from the continent.
 These Islamic invaders managed to mount a decisive incursion into the northern city of York, wherein they sacked and destroyed the two tallest castle keeps in the entire city, leading to hundreds of peasants and soldiers being burned to death or crushed as these two symbols of Yorkist supremacy were razed unceremoniously to the ground.
 King Edward thus took little time in setting about planning and executing reprisals for this impudence, sending forth crusaders to Granada in the southern most regions of the Iberian peninsula, and to the Maghreb in North Africa to hunt down the Caliphs and their generals who were thought to be responsible for this vicious attack.
 His crusaders even made their way to the Holy Lands, to the very heart of Ottoman Caliphate, but these latter forays became not only hideously expensive to finance, but also led to great deal of bloodshed, and the loss of tens of thousands of innocent lives.
 This provided little if any worthwhile gain for England’s security, especially as the crusaders failed to find any of the legendary (some might suggest “mythical”) weapons of mass destruction responsible for such devastation, but nonetheless the fruitless search for this particular Holy Grail placed an appalling strain upon the overall financial solvency of the kingdom’s treasury.

 Other notable incidents that characterised Edward’s short but eventful reign included the establishment of Guantanamo castle on the island of Majorca to house the Islamic fighters captured by the crusaders, where they were brought back from Africa and the Middle East for some friendly persuasion in picturesque surroundings, and where they could especially enjoy the various water-sports that were on offer.
 Of course, Edward’s largesse was not merely confined to enemy combatants in far off lands, but also to his subjects who were to benefit from a vastly improved homeland security, where the populace were made to feel much safer indeed from any further attacks through greatly broadening the powers of the local militias who policed the cities and surrounding townships.
 Every conversation between the peasants and among the townsfolk was to be monitored through a network of informants, and every bowel movement and sexual act was from now on to be faithfully recorded for the edification of those public officials whose task it was to scrutinise such important affairs, purely in the public interest of course.
 Such actions ensured that all patriots acted solely in the interest of their sovereign realm, and individual freedoms were thus frowned upon as undermining the protection of the people against the spectre of further possible terrorist attacks.